 - Peter's ended up in the hospital twice as a result of being Spider-Man.
 Half the time, injuries go untreated since he can't risk medics finding out his identity.

 - Some supporting characters and antagonists put two and two together to figure out his secret identity.
-This includes Kingpin, who effortlessly uses his information network to find out Spidey's real name and where he goes to school.
-He proceeds to easily do the same for Daredevil, Iron Fist, and the various other superheroes in New York.
+This includes Kingpin, who effortlessly uses his information network to find out where he goes to school.
+He even finds out the names and identities of Daredevil, Iron Fist, and Shang Chi.
 And S.H.I.E.L.D. was already onto him way before then.

 - The fact that Spider-Man is a student at Peter's high school eventually brings a small media circus down on it, with newscrews camped outside almost all the time.
 Several principals even quit because of the stress involved.